File for less and get more.

 Instead, imposing a candy tax provides a simple way for parents to start explaining such an important financial topic to children in a way that is relatable.

 By levying a candy tax against your child’s trick-or-treat loot, you can help them experience the emotional roller coaster of forking over part of what they earned to a larger entity.

 Simply stealing a bag of Skittles and calling it a candy tax probably isn’t the strongest approach to a lesson in taxes.
 However, with the right strategy, it’s a great way to start financial conversations early.

 To help you execute this plan flawlessly, here are a few steps to follow:

 Step 1: Once the child dumps the candy out on the table, let them evaluate it for a minute.

 Draw a correlation between the haul of candy and how mom and dad go to work each day to bring home money.
 Similar to trick-or-treating, there’s an action done in exchange for a good.

 Step 2: Now it’s time to mention cutting a check to Uncle Sam.

-Pick up a piece of candy (preferably a decent piece like a Snickers and not an orange flavored Tootsie Roll), and explain when mom and dad earn money some of that money goes to the government as a tax.
+Pick up a piece of candy (preferably a decent piece like a Snickers and not an orange-flavored Tootsie Roll) and explain that when mom and dad earn money some of it goes to the government as a tax.

 Step 3: Be sure to explain what taxes are used for.